Azure/azure-devtestlab/VstsTasks/docs/overview.md

 **Environment Name** - Name of the deployed template.

-**Parameters File** - The input parameters file.
+**Parameters File (optional)** - The input parameters file.
 Use either a parameters file or the parameters.

 **Parameters** - The individual parameters.

-**Create output variables based on the environment template output?** - Checkbox to create output variables for the environment template.
+**Create output variables based on the environment template output.** - Create output variables resulting from the creation of the environment.
+See Output Variables for details.

 ### Output Variables
-The task can product the following outputs into corresponding variables
+If enabled, the task can produce the following output variables.
+Note that you will need to define a Reference Name under the Output Variables section to correctly reference the variables in the list.

 **EnvironmentResourceId** - Resource ID of the environment created.
+Usage $(<refName>.environmentResourceId).

 **EnvironmentResourceGroupId** - Resource ID of the resource group for the environment created.
+Usage $(<refName>.environmentResourceGroupId).

 ## Delete Environment
 ![Delete Environment](screenshots/azure-dtl-deleteenvironment.png)